Projection mode :

 Point Budget :

 This is what defines the point density within your project, the higher the budget, the higher the density, greater density means that your project will be closer to a picture, less point will give a render where you can really see each point.
-Bear in mind that less points means lighter point cloud and better overall performances, you will always want to try to find the right balance between a clean point cloud and good performances, play with the diferent options to find that balance depending on you needs.
+Bear in mind that fewer points means lighter point cloud and better overall performances, you will always want to try to find the right balance between a clean point cloud and good performances, play with the different options to find that balance depending on your needs.

 Low point budget :